api3dao/old-api3-docs/docs/dao-members/dashboard/proposals.md

 3. the total "yes" vote exceeds the "no" vote, and
 4. at least 50% (for Primary voting app proposals) or 15% (for Secondary voting app proposals) of all voting power has voted "yes" on the proposal.

+Once a proposal has satisfied either set of criteria, anyone can send a transaction executing it using the Execute button that appears on its details page, as shown below:

 > <p align="left">
 >  <img src="../figures/dashboard/executable-proposal.png" width="400" />
 > <br/>Click image to enlarge.